Steinway Street station: History

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Steinway Street station as part of the MTA's 2020–2024 Capital Program.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Steinway Street.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.

 Station layout

 This underground station has two tracks and two side platforms.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between 36th Street to the west and 46th Street to the east.

-Both platform walls have a Grape trim line with a black border and mosaic name tablets reading "STEINWAY ST." in white sans-serif lettering on a black background and Grape border.
-Small tile captions reading "STEINWAY" in white on black run below the trim line, and directional signs in the same style are present under some of the name tablets.
+Both platform walls have a purple tile band with a black border and mosaic name tablets reading "STEINWAY ST." in white sans-serif lettering on a black background and purple border.
+Small tile captions reading "STEINWAY" in white on black run below the tile band, and directional signs in the same style are present under some of the name tablets.

+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the purple tiles used at the Steinway Street station were originally also used at Queens Plaza, the next express station to the west, while a different tile color is used at Jackson Heights-Roosevelt Avenue, the next express station to the east.
+Purple tiles are similarly used at the other local stations between Queens Plaza and Roosevelt Avenue.

 Royal purple I-beam columns run along both platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.
+The I-beam piers are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the platform walls.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.

 South of this station, the express tracks rejoin the local tracks and the line becomes four tracks again.